alisson-barboza/crud-api-node/README.md

-# Queue-rpc-node
+# Queue-node

-  RPC API developed using Node.Js plus Typescript, Jest for Unit Test, Sucrase as transpiler, Nodemon and Express.
+  API developed using Node.Js plus Typescript, Jest for Unit Test, Sucrase as transpiler, Nodemon and Express.
 The main goal of this API is to manage an users queue, e.g.:  create an user, insert it the queue, remove the first user, show all the queue, and so on...

 ## How to execute